 You can’t deny Instagram can be a ball-and-chain.
 Maybe you’re sick of feeling like you have to capture every single moment of your existence, or perhaps you’re tired of seeing the perfectly posed pictures of everyone else’s life.
 If you’re anything like us, maybe you’re just tired of the strain that comes from juggling multiple accounts or waiting for those minute-long videos to load on the bus.

 Thankfully, deleting your Instagram account only requires a few clicks and confirmations on the Instagram website.
 Deleting it isn’t for the faint of heart, however, since doing so will permanently delete your account and everything associated with it (i.e., your photos, videos, comments, likes, follows, and followers).
 Instagram also claims it cannot — or simply will not — reactivate your account should you wind up changing your mind three days later when the hashtag withdrawals kick in.
-Likewise, you (nor anyone else) will never be able to sign up with the same username ever again.
-Bum deal.
+Likewise, neither you (or anyone else) will be able to sign up with the same username ever again.

-If you’re unsure about the possibility of wanting to regain access to your Instagram account at a later time, Instagram offers a temporary deactivation feature.
+If you’re unsure about the possibility of wanting to regain access to your Instagram account at a later time, Instagram does offer a temporary deactivation feature.
 This allows you to deactivate your account for a brief period of time, and still access it later.
-It that doesn’t sound appealing, we’ve outlined how to deactivate your account below.
+It that doesn’t sound appealing, however, we’ve outlined how to deactivate your account below.

 Step 1: Navigate to the “Delete Your Account” page

-You cannot delete your Instagram account directly from the mobile app, meaning you must visit the Instagram website.
+Unfortunately, you cannot delete your Instagram account from directly within the mobile app, meaning you must visit the Instagram website in order to do so.
 There is also no easy way to access the Delete Your Account page from your profile, which is a bit frustrating.
-The easiest way to get there is just to go straight to the page.
+The easiest way, as of now, is to go straight to the deletion page.

 If you aren’t already logged in on your browser, take this time to enter your username and password before clicking the Log In button below these text fields.
 Alternatively, click the blue Forgot button and follow the instructions to reset your password.
 You will need to know your username or email associated with your account to delete it.